siddhesh-sakhalkar/SakhalkarLab/index.md

 ---

 # **Mechanics, Modeling and Machine Learning (M<sup>3</sup>) Lab**

 Welcome to the M<sup>3</sup> Lab at the Indian Institute of Technology (IIT), Madras!
 We work at the intersection of mechanics, mathematics and artificial intelligence to design, simulate and optimize next-generation systems and devices.
-In particular, we focus on developing both physics-based and data-driven models to advance the mechanical design of engineering systems across multiple length scales, ranging from macro to micro and nano.
+In particular, we focus on developing both physics-based and data-driven models to understand and predict the mechanical behavior of engineering systems across multiple length scales, ranging from macro to micro and nano.

-At the M<sup>3</sup> Lab, we study complex static and dynamic phenomena in solid and fluid mechanics, which are often governed by non-linear partial differential equations (PDEs).
+We study complex static and dynamic phenomena in solid and fluid mechanics, which are often governed by non-linear partial differential equations (PDEs).
 We develop theoretical frameworks, numerical models (including Finite Difference, Finite Element, Finite Volume models) and state-of-the-art machine learning methodologies (such as neural operators, foundation models) to solve these PDEs accurately and efficiently.
-We use these models for downstream tasks of practical relevance such as design optimization, uncertainty quantification and inverse problems in diverse domains including micro/nanofluidics, hydrodynamic and elasto-hydrodynamic lubrication, data storage (e.g., hard disk drives) and micro-electro-mechanical systems (MEMS).
+Our models enable downstream tasks of practical relevance such as design optimization, uncertainty quantification and inverse problems in diverse domains including micro/nanofluidics, hydrodynamic and elasto-hydrodynamic lubrication, data storage (e.g., hard disk drives) and micro-electro-mechanical systems (MEMS).

 {%
   include figure.html